BryanAim/hacktoberfest2021/README.md

 ## Rules

-- Don't use filthy words and be welcome for beginners and other people in this community.
+- Don't use filthy words and for the beginners and other people in this community, feel most welcomed.

 ---